dell-cloud-marketplace/docker-haproxy/README.md

 ### Advanced Example 2

 The HAProxy dashboard is enabled by default with no credentials and the default URL is http://localhost/haproxy?stats.
-To enable the credentials while running the container you have the option of using the default username ‘admin’ and setting a specific password with the default HAProxy dashboard URL, or by providing the three specific settings.
+To enable the credentials while running the container you have the option of using the default username â€˜adminâ€™ and setting a specific password with the default HAProxy dashboard URL, or by providing the three specific settings.

 Start your container with: